Can executives trust business intelligence?

 Business Intelligence for optimal business performance

-Once a BI solution has been successfully implemented, there are countless benefits of BI as opposed to keeping IT busy with endless reports.
+Once a BI solution has been successfully implemented, there are countless benefits of BI as opposed to keeping IT busy generating endless static reports.
 First of all, generating your own reports will mean your IT team has more time to prepare for business critical emergencies (such as security) and can perform their other tasks to a higher standard.
 Secondly, executives will have a better view of the business, spend less time waiting for reports to be able to make decisions, and access data anywhere, anytime.
 And with a better overview comes the ability to more effectively spot business opportunities, reduce costs and make improvements.
 It’s a sure way to stay ahead of the game.

 This can easily sound a little too good to be true.
 However, many companies have already started trusting Phocas business intelligence and are reaping the benefits.